asbasawaraj/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/introduction/concepts-and-terms.md

 <!-- add-breadcrumbs -->
 # Concepts and Terms

-Before you start implementation, lets get familiar with the terminology that is used and some basic concepts in ERPNext.
+Before you start implementing ERPNext, lets get familiar with the terminology that is used and some basic concepts in ERPNext.

-* * *

-### Basic Concepts
+## Basic Concepts

-#### Company
+### Company

-This represents the Company records for which ERPNext is setup.
-With this same setup, you can create multiple Company records, each representing a different legal entity.
-The accounting for each Company will be different, but they will share the Customer, Supplier and Item records.
+This represents the company for which ERPNext is being setup.
+You can also set up multiple companies in one instance of ERPNext.
+Please note that if you create multiple companies in one instance, the financial accounting (profit and loss, balance sheet, etc) for each company will be separate, but the customer, supplier, and item records will be shared across all the companies in that instance.

-> Setup > Company
+> Accounting > Reports and Masters > Accounting Masters > Company

-#### Customer
+### Customer

 Represents a customer.
 A Customer can be an individual or an organization.
 You can create multiple Contacts and Addresses for each Customer.

 > Selling > Customer

-#### Supplier
+### Supplier

 Represents a supplier of goods or services.
 Your telephone company is a Supplier, so is your raw materials Supplier.
 Again, a Supplier can be an